mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 ## 3. Test Procedures, Results, and Interpretation

-The prototype was tested to verify that the gear train functioned as expected.
-Testing included manual gear ratio verification, smooth rotation, motorized operation, lubrication observation, and backlash observation.
+The prototype was tested in two stages.
+The first iteration was tested manually using a hand-crank input and a single output wheel to confirm the gear ratio.
+The second iteration was tested as a motorized working model using the same gear dimensions, with the motor driving the input shaft and the output dial showing the reduced output speed.

 ### Gear Ratio Test

-A small mark was made on the output wheel or dial to measure rotation.
-The input shaft was rotated until the output shaft completed one full rotation.
+The gear ratio was tested using the first prototype iteration.
+A single wheel was attached to the output shaft, and the input shaft was rotated by hand using the hand crank.

-The output shaft completed one full rotation after the input shaft was rotated nine times.
+The output wheel completed one full rotation after the input shaft was rotated nine times.
 This verified the expected 9:1 gear reduction.

 ### Smooth Rotation Test